Johanna Omolo

-Johanna Ochieng Omolo (born 31 July 1989) is a Kenyan professional footballer who plays for the Belgian club URSL Visé as a defensive midfielder.
+Johanna Ochieng Omolo (born 31 July 1989) is a Kenyan professional footballer who last played for the Belgian club Oostende as a defensive midfielder.

 Club career

-Born in Nairobi, Omolo has played club football in Kenya, Belgium and Luxembourg for Coast Stars, Visé, Fola Esch, Beerschot, Lommel United and Antwerp.
+Born in Nairobi, Omolo spent his early career playing for Coast Stars, Visé, Fola Esch, Beerschot, Lommel United and Antwerp.
 After playing for Cercle Brugge, he signed for Turkish club BB Erzurumspor in January 2021.

+On 5 August 2021, Omolo signed a one-year contract with TFF 1.
+Lig club Kocaelispor on a free transfer.
+On 25 May 2022, his contract was terminated after Kocaelispor were relegated.

+On 4 October 2022, Omolo returned to Belgium, and joined URSL Visé on a free transfer.
+He made his debut on 23 October 2022, in a 2-1 victory against Francs Borains in a third division match.

+On 11 August 2023, Omolo signed a one-year contract with Oostende.
+Oostende was declared bankrupt in June 2024.

 International career

 Omolo received his first call-up to the Kenyan national team in September 2010, making his debut for his country in 2011.

 Omolo represented the national team at the 2019 Africa Cup of Nations and scored a goal against Tanzania, which helped the team win 3–2, but the result was Kenya could not leave the group.